BushLife - Bonnechere Caves interior in Ontario, showcasing limestone formations.

 Unfortunately, your pets are not allowed to go cave exploring.
 You can, however, leash your pet to the fence line.
 Don’t worry – the staff is super sweet and kind enough to check in on our dog as well as the others.

-Bonnechere Caves Depth
+Bonnechere Caves History

 The Bonnechere cave system was carved into the limestone bedrock over millions of years by the Bonnechere River, which still flows through the underground tunnels.
 It was not until 1955 when Tom Woodward discovered the caves and had them drained to open them as a tourist attraction, which has been wowing visitors ever since.